As an Amazon Associate, I earn from qualifying purchases

 4. Once the pie is out of the pan, place it on a serving plate or cutting board.

-In this section, we are going to present a perfect recipe for anyone who loves to make pies.
-The crust will be so delicious and flaky, that it will be hard to resist eating it all before you even get the filling in!
+In this section, a perfect recipe for anyone who loves to make pies will be given.
+The pie dough is an essential element so that the crust will be so delicious and flaky that it will be hard to resist eating it all before you even get the filling in!

 1 cup all-purpose flour